HPI-Information-Systems/SURAGH/README.md

    Note: The aforementioned libraries are a part of the project and are available in the same repository.
 Please update the path for the referenced libraries.

- 4. Input/Output: It can be executed directly from the command line or for IDE you can set the arguments in the console section.
+ 4. Input/Output: It can be executed directly from the command line -Open a command prompt window and go to the directory where you saved the SURAGH.
+	- `javac SURAGH.java`
+	- `java SURAGH`
+or for IDE, you can set the arguments in the console section.
 The algorithm takes two CSV files as input, (1) input file (2) ground truth.
-The algorithm outputs two TXT files, (1) includes pattern schema for the input file (2) contains indices of ill/well-formed records, and the details of false positives, false negative along with precision, recall, and F-1 scores.
+The algorithm outputs two TXT files, (1) includes pattern schema for the input file, (2) contains indices of ill/well-formed records, and the details of false positives, false negative along with precision, recall, and F-1 scores.
-The dataset folder contains inout files while annotation section includes the ground truth for the input files.
-Two sample output files have been attached in the repository for reference.
+The dataset folder contains input files, while the annotation folder includes the ground truth for the input files.
+In addition, two sample output files have been attached to the repository for reference.

 Please follow the following order for arguments
 	- Input file path